Who We Are:

 T — Thriving

-We ensure every part of C.O.T.T.O.N. is designed to help Black LGBT people not just survive systems, but thrive — emotionally, politically, culturally, and economically.
+We ensure every part of C.O.T.T.O.N. is designed to help Black & Black LGBT people not just survive systems, but thrive — emotionally, politically, culturally, and economically.

 Role of C.T.T.: